 It might be somewhat technical to build.
 This is because it has to incorporate many things including the heating system.
 If you cannot manage to do the building, always seek an opinion from the experts.
 Observe the following when making the house:

 - The size.
 Do not make it too large or too small.
 When it is too large, the cat may find it difficult to keep warm.
 It should just be big enough and providing some extra space for the cat to turn around.
-A small sized house won’t even be comfortable for the cat.
+A small-sized house won’t even be comfortable for the cat.

 - The location.
 Wherever you decide to place the house, it should be away from other things such as trees and walls.
 Cats love to have some sense of security.
 They, therefore, love a quiet place.
-If you place the house in the location where they feel threatened, it will find it inappropriate to occupy the house.
+If you place the house in a location where they feel threatened, it will find it inappropriate to occupy the house.

 - The material.
 Remember that it is winter.
 Any material which you decide to use should be insulated properly.
 Do not expose the cat to extreme weather conditions.
 You are advised not to let the house be in direct contact with the ground.
 Place some stones or even bricks under it.
 Insulation too helps in maintaining warmth and retaining heat for the longest time possible.
 It also prevents cold from creeping into the house.

 - The door.
-The cat should be able to get in and out of the house at its own volition.
+The cat should be able to get in and out of the house of its own volition.
 The door should be self-opening and self-closing.
 Where possible, fit glass to it so that the pet friend will enjoy the outer view too when in the house.
 The door too should be of the right size for the cat to comfortably pass through it.

 - The material.
 Is the material used in building the house tough to withstand the winter?
 Is it a good conductor of heat?
 Can it sustain heat for the longest time possible?
 These are some of the important things which you should put into consideration.
 Some houses tend to break down or crack when it becomes too cold.
 Avoid building the cat house using such material.